amrithanair98/NewsApp/README.md

 #NewsApp
-News on yur finger tips!
-DO check it out!  https://amrithanair98.github.io/NewsApp/?
+News on your finger tips!
+Do check it out!  https://amrithanair98.github.io/NewsApp/?